Zoom Video Communications (NASDAQ:ZM) Releases Q1 2023 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its first quarter 2023 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.860-$0.880 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.050.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its first quarter 2023 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $0.860-$0.880 for the period, compared to the Thomson Reuters consensus estimate of $1.050.
 The company issued revenue guidance of $1.07 billion-$1.08 billion, compared to the consensus revenue estimate of $1.10 billion.Zoom Video Communications also updated its FY 2023 guidance to $3.450-$3.510 EPS.

-Zoom Video Communications (NASDAQ:ZM – Get Rating) last announced its earnings results on Monday, February 28th.
-The company reported $1.29 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.07 by $0.22.
-The business had revenue of $1.07 billion for the quarter, compared to analysts’ expectations of $1.05 billion.
-Zoom Video Communications had a return on equity of 21.17% and a net margin of 33.54%.
-The business’s revenue for the quarter was up 21.4% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.88 EPS.
-As a group, analysts predict that Zoom Video Communications will post 1.53 earnings per share for the current fiscal year.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) last posted its quarterly earnings data on Monday, February 28th.
+The company reported $1.29 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.07 by $0.22.
+Zoom Video Communications had a net margin of 33.54% and a return on equity of 21.17%.
+The business had revenue of $1.07 billion during the quarter, compared to analysts’ expectations of $1.05 billion.
+During the same quarter in the prior year, the business posted $0.88 earnings per share.
+Zoom Video Communications’s revenue was up 21.4% compared to the same quarter last year.
+On average, equities research analysts expect that Zoom Video Communications will post 1.53 earnings per share for the current year.

-In other Zoom Video Communications news, insider Velchamy Sankarlingam sold 2,986 shares of Zoom Video Communications stock in a transaction on Monday, January 10th.
-The shares were sold at an average price of $172.00, for a total value of $513,592.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction dated Monday, January 10th.
-The stock was sold at an average price of $168.64, for a total value of $1,129,888.00.
+In other news, insider Velchamy Sankarlingam sold 2,986 shares of the firm’s stock in a transaction that occurred on Monday, January 10th.
+The shares were sold at an average price of $172.00, for a total transaction of $513,592.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction that occurred on Monday, January 10th.
+The stock was sold at an average price of $168.64, for a total transaction of $1,129,888.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 148,264 shares of company stock valued at $22,516,364 in the last 90 days.
+In the last ninety days, insiders have sold 151,713 shares of company stock valued at $22,449,452.
 Insiders own 12.27% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of ZM.
-Metropolitan Life Insurance Co NY increased its stake in Zoom Video Communications by 1.1% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 14,484 shares of the company’s stock valued at $2,664,000 after buying an additional 157 shares during the period.
-Integrated Wealth Concepts LLC lifted its position in Zoom Video Communications by 12.6% in the fourth quarter.
-Integrated Wealth Concepts LLC now owns 1,584 shares of the company’s stock valued at $291,000 after purchasing an additional 177 shares during the period.
-EverSource Wealth Advisors LLC purchased a new stake in Zoom Video Communications in the 4th quarter valued at approximately $36,000.
-Penserra Capital Management LLC increased its position in Zoom Video Communications by 27.7% during the 4th quarter.
-Penserra Capital Management LLC now owns 914 shares of the company’s stock worth $168,000 after purchasing an additional 198 shares during the period.
-Finally, JustInvest LLC raised its position in Zoom Video Communications by 15.4% in the fourth quarter.
-JustInvest LLC now owns 1,866 shares of the company’s stock worth $343,000 after acquiring an additional 249 shares in the last quarter.
-51.52% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Metropolitan Life Insurance Co NY lifted its stake in Zoom Video Communications by 1.1% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 14,484 shares of the company’s stock valued at $2,664,000 after acquiring an additional 157 shares in the last quarter.
+Integrated Wealth Concepts LLC lifted its stake in Zoom Video Communications by 12.6% during the 4th quarter.
+Integrated Wealth Concepts LLC now owns 1,584 shares of the company’s stock valued at $291,000 after acquiring an additional 177 shares in the last quarter.
+EverSource Wealth Advisors LLC bought a new position in Zoom Video Communications during the 4th quarter valued at $36,000.
+Penserra Capital Management LLC lifted its stake in Zoom Video Communications by 27.7% during the 4th quarter.
+Penserra Capital Management LLC now owns 914 shares of the company’s stock valued at $168,000 after acquiring an additional 198 shares in the last quarter.
+Finally, JustInvest LLC lifted its stake in Zoom Video Communications by 15.4% during the 4th quarter.
+JustInvest LLC now owns 1,866 shares of the company’s stock valued at $343,000 after acquiring an additional 249 shares in the last quarter.
+Institutional investors own 51.52% of the company’s stock.

 Zoom Video Communications, Inc provides unified communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system; and Zoom Chat enables users to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices.